majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module4/lab2.rst

 Explore the Dashboard
 -----------------------------------------

-Use the provided bookmark on the Windows Jump Host to access the Nginx Plus Dashboard.
+Use the provided bookmark on the Windows Jump Host to access the NGINX Plus Dashboard.

 .. image:: /_static/plusdashboard.png